grunwaldlab/pathogensurveillance/README.md

     - `NCBI accession`: A SRA, assembly, or biosample accession.
     - `NCBI SRA query`: A query to the NCBI Short Read Archive (SRA).
 All values matching the query will be downloaded and used.
 Beware, this can be an impractical amount of results.
 The maximum number of values returned can be controlled with the `query_max` column.
     - `NCBI assembly query`: A query to the NCBI assembly database.
 All values matching the query will be downloaded and used.
 Beware, this can be an impractical amount of results.
 The maximum number of values returned can be controlled with the `query_max` column.
+    - `image`: A photograph or other image.
 - **data_source**: The value identifying the data to be used, such as file paths, URLs, or database IDs, as defined by the `data_type` column.
-- **ref_group_id**: One or more reference group IDs separated by ";".
-These are used to supply specific references to specific samples.
-For references, these ind*icate which reference group a reference is a part of and for samples these indicate which reference group to use for the sample.
-For samples, the value in the `id` column of a reference can also be used.
+- **enabled**: Either "TRUE" or "FALSE", indicating whether the sample should be included in the analysis or not.
+Defaults to "TRUE".
 - **ref_primary_usage**: Controls how the reference is used in the analysis in cases where a single "best" reference is required, such as for variant calling.
 Can be one of "optional" (can be used if selected by the analysis), "required" (will always be used), "exclusive" (only those marked "exclusive" will be used), or "excluded" (will not be used).
 - **ref_contextual_usage**: Controls how the reference is used in the analysis in cases where multiple references are required to provide context for the samples, such as for phylogeny.
 Can be one of "optional" (can be used if selected by the analysis), "required" (will always be used), "exclusive" (only those marked "exclusive" will be used), or "excluded" (will not be used).
-- **enabled**: Either "TRUE" or "FALSE", indicating whether the sample should be included in the analysis or not.
-Defaults to "TRUE".
 - **color_by**: The names of other columns that contain values used to color samples in plots and figures in the report.
 Multiple column names can be separated by ";".
 Specified columns can contain either categorical factors or specific colors, specified as a hex code.
 By default, samples will be one color and references another.
 - **ploidy**: The ploidy of the sample.
 Should be a number.
 Defaults to "1".
 - **latitude**: The latitude associated with a sample in decimal degrees (e.g. '40.446').